-The FARMS project focuses on improving the livelihoods, market opportunities and incomes of 6,000 small-scale farmers and their families in Mambwe district in eastern Zambia.
+The FARMS project, standing for Food security through Agro-based and Resilience Market Smallholder farmers project, focuses on improving the livelihoods, market opportunities and incomes of 6,000 small-scale farmers and their families in eastern Zambia.
 Through training, increased production and productivity, the goal is to contribute towards poverty reduction among small-scale farmers, their families and the wider community.
 Employment opportunities will also be created for selected farmers who will be trained as entrepreneurs to provide their services.

 This project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 80% of Zambia's population is dependent on agriculture for livelihoods.

 68% of the population lives below the national poverty line.